 If you have an almost singular flat image then your feet are over pronated whereas if you see a thin line connecting your toes and heel with little ball area covered then you are likely a supinator.

 The same test can be done with washable paint.

 You can also look at the bottom of your old walking shoes.
 The portions with the most wear and tear will indicate your pronation.
-Those worn on the insides indicate over pronation and vice versa for supination.
+Those worn on the insides indicate over pronation and worn on the outsides means likely supination.

 Again most experts insist that this should not be the only factor that determines what kind of shoe you need.
 Each foot is different and those with over pronation may not necessarily benefit from motion control or arch support.

 Arch support in running shoes may actually lead to complications or shorter injury recovery times.